jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 <a name='prereq'></a>
 ## Before you begin

-To complete this tutorial, you need an [IBM id][30] that is registered with DevOps Services.
-Also, be sure to [register for Bluemix][32].
+Before completing this tutorial, you must [register with DevOps Services by creating an IBM ID, creating an alias, and registering with Bluemix](https://hub.jazz.net/register).

 ---
 <a name='fork'></a>
-## Fork a sample project
+## Explore and clone the sample project

+Start by [exploring the live version of the sample project you will work with][27].
+The app analyzes Twitter users' collective sentiment about a search phrase.

-You start with the sample project, [Sentiment Analysis App][2].
+Next, explore the contents of the  [Sentiment Analysis project][2].
 This Node.js app uses a Git repository, and includes a Grunt build file.

-Before you start, [explore the live version of the sample project][27].
-The app analyzes Twitter users' collective sentiment about a search phrase.

-After you explore the project, click the button below to create your own copy of it by forking and deploying it:
+After you are familiar with the project, click the button below to create your own copy of it by cloning and deploying it:

 <a target="_blank" href="https://bluemix.net/deploy?repository=https://hub.jazz.net/git/ibmdevopsservices/Sentiment.Analysis.App"><img src="images/bigButton.png" alt="Deploy to Bluemix"></a>

-After the project is forked and the deployment completes, click **EDIT CODE** to continue.
+After the project is cloned and the deployment is complete, click **EDIT CODE** to continue.

 ---